 There’s a lot of talk about testosterone and the benefits to menopausal women.

 Dr Morton’s expert talked to me about it and confirmed that they could prescribe it for me if we both felt it was right for me.
 There isn’t a testosterone product for women available on the NHS, if you want it you’d probably need a referral to a menopause clinic.
-These clinics have long waiting lists, if you can actually get access to one.

 Personal, individual care when it’s convenient for me

 Like many women, I’m always busy.
 I don’t have time to wait for the 8:30am lottery to see if I will get a GP appointment that day, or try again the next day.
 Then go in at the time that’s convenient for them rather than me.

 Online or on the phone works perfectly for me.
 The consultation is at the time that suits me.
 I don’t need to get my prescription and go to the pharmacy.
 I can choose whether I want my HRT sent to my home or work.
 And if I’ve got a question in the meantime, they’re available for the price of my monthly subscription.